 #3: Mexican culture is more than just tequila, sombreros, and pinatas

 Mexico has a rich culture, and it is sad that often in movies it’s reduced to cliches and stereotypes.
-Before the arrival of the Spanish, Mexico had a rich culture of indigenous groups, including the Mayans, Aztecs, Teotihuacans, and the Toltecs.
-These indigenous civilizations left behind temples and pyramids which many travelers to Mexico can still visit.
+Before the arrival of the Spanish, Mexico was teeming with indigenous groups, including the Mayans, Aztecs, Teotihuacans, and the Toltecs.
+You can learn about these indigenous civilizations through the temples and pyramids that many travelers to Mexico can still visit.

 In addition, some of the Mexican foods and traditions stem from the indigenous cultures that existed before the Spaniards came.
 We learned a lot about these traditions during our Mexican cooking class in Puerto Vallarta.
 Chocolate, maize, and avocado all come from the indigenous Mexican civilizations.
 And traditional celebrations, like the Day of the Dead, have their roots in indigenous traditions.

-#4: Expect to walk around a lot while you’re traveling to Mexico with kids
+#4: Expect to walk around a lot while you’re traveling in Mexico with kids

 Unless you’re planning on bringing a car when you’re traveling to Mexico with kids, or renting a car while you’re in Mexico, expect to walk around a lot.
 Bring along some comfortable shoes that you can walk around with.
 For our kids, we have Keens and Crocs, which work perfect for them.
 And for me, I have a pair of Chacos and Danskos that work great for walking through the streets of Mexico.